vsrc/jaguar/README.md

 #### [DELETE] /bulk
 Accepts an array of ids in a payload of the body of the request.
 For each record, if found in the database it will be deleted.
 Useful for a large number of records at once and for testing that functionality from client side if it is implemented.

+## Can I use it for more permanent purposes?
+Like as a backend for a website, blog, or my app?

+Probably yes.
+But since this project is done in a few hours there is not guarantee how it will behave in more permanent role.

 ## Download
 Binary file with latest version compiled for your system can be downloaded from [releases page](https://github.com/vsrc/jaguar/releases)

+## Who is using this project?
+- me

+_(end of list)_

+If you would like to be mentioned here, let me know. :)

 ## Technology used